efeelize/eng/kaiyan/life/road_rage.md

 # II.grammar
 # 1.idioms come from cars and driving
 ## 1)in the driver's seat
-- when you're in the driver's seat,you are in control,but as many people who are in the driver's seat,there's no shortage of people who want to challenge you for control.
+> when you're in the driver's seat,you are in control,but as many people who are in the driver's seat,there's no shortage of people who want to challenge you for control.

-## 2)backseat driver
+## 2)backseat driver & backseat
-- it refers to sb to tries to establish and maintain control over every situation.
+> 1)it refers to sb to tries to establish and maintain control over every situation.

+> 2)the back seat is not as important as the front seat.so this phrase basically means that sth is less important or it takes less responsiblity.or takes less precedence for now.

 ## 3)a takes a backseat to B
-- it means that A is less important than B,or is forced to take a lesser position than B.
+> it means that A is less important than B,or is forced to take a lesser position than B.

 - 1. I refuse to drive anywhere with my mother: She is such a backseat driver![我不会开着车带我妈妈去任何地方的：她总是在我开车时瞎指挥]